 What a Daily Cup of Coffee Does to Your Digestion

-It’s true that many doctors today, including Manhattan GI doctors, discourage their patients from drinking coffee.
+It’s true that many doctors today, including Manhattan GI doctors, discourage their patients from drinking excessive amounts of coffee.
 Is it because of the caffeine?
 Is decaffeinated coffee healthier?
 Can that daily cup of coffee (or two or three) really affect your digestion?

 The Proven Effects of Coffee